Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 10.Fibonacci Series In Java Programs

+11.Display the digits

+12.sum of  the digits of a number

+13.Count the digits of a number

-11.Subtract the Product and Sum of Digits of an Integer
+Subtract the Product and Sum of Digits of an Integer

-12.Input a number and print all the factors of that number (use loops).
+Input a number and print all the factors of that number (use loops).

-13.Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)
+Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)

-14.Take integer inputs till the user enters 0 and print the largest number from all.
+Take integer inputs till the user enters 0 and print the largest number from all.

-15.Addition Of Two Numbers
+Addition Of Two Numbers